aiidateam/aiida-core/docs/source/working_with_aiida/troubleshooting.rst

-The backup of the repository takes an extensively long time if it is done through a standard rsync or backup software, since it contains as many folders as the number of nodes plus the number of workflows (and each folder can contain many files!).
+The backup of the repository takes an extensively long time if it is done through a standard rsync or backup software, since it contains as many folders as the number of nodes (and each folder can contain many files!).
 A solution is to use instead the incremental backup described in the :ref:`repository backup section<repository_backup>`.